 Before a class trip can take place permission must be granted by senior management of Lincoln High School, and Risk Analysis Management forms completed.

-As part of this process we must obtain sig permission from the caregiver of each International Student before they can participate in a school trip.
+As part of this process we must obtain signed permission from the caregiver of each International Student before they can participate in a school trip.

 All Lincoln High School policies and guidelines stated in this document apply to students travelling in groups.
 Each student must complete an individual application form, and attend an orientation.
 All group students will have a named group supervisor for emergencies and a Lincoln High School contact person.